 Spasticity (stiffness)

-Photo of a young girl stretching
+Photo of a young girl stretching for spasticity / multiple sclerosis

-Spasticity is a common symptom in MS. It is a tightness or stiffness of the muscles, which typically occurs in the legs (calf or thigh), groin, and buttocks.
+Spasticity is a common symptom in multiple sclerosis.
+It is a tightness or stiffness of the muscles, which typically occurs in the legs (calf or thigh), groin, and buttocks.
 Mild spasticity may not be painful and can sometimes offer extra support when standing; however, more severe spasticity may cause significant discomfort if not treated.

 In addition to the physical effects of spasticity, this symptom can also affect one’s quality of life and emotional health.
 Significant spasticity can have an effect on relationships, employment, and other activities, and can often be accompanied by anxiety, depression, and low self-esteem.
-Seeking help through one’s medical team and taking advantage of the different treatments available can help to minimize the effects of spasticity in MS.
+Seeking help through one’s medical team and taking advantage of the different treatments available can help to minimize the effects of spasticity in multiple sclerosis.

 Causes and Effects